cncf/landscapeapp/README.md

 Reload with `. ~/.bash_profile` and then use `y open:src`, `yf`, etc. to run functions on the landscape in your current directory.

-If you want to fetch updates to the landscapeapp and both the CNCF and LFDL landscapes and update packages on all three, this alias for your `~/.bash_profile` will do so:
+If you want to fetch updates to the landscapeapp and both the CNCF and LFAI landscapes and update packages on all three, this alias for your `~/.bash_profile` will do so:

 ```sh
 alias all='for path in /Users/your-username/dev/{landscapeapp,landscape,lfdl-landscape}; do git -C $path pull -p; npm --prefix $path run latest; done;'